syncfusion/ej2-powerapps-components/docs/grids/api.md

 * `ColMaxWidth` - Defines the column max width.
 * `ColFormat` - Defines the column format.

+### Enable Dark Mode (TwoOptions)

+If `enableDarkMode` set to true, then it will enable the dark mode for the Grid code component.

 ### Primary Key (SingleLine.Text)

 Defines the column name which is the `primaryKey` of the Grid only for auto generated columns.